drjohnnycheng/wordtm/README.md

 # wordtm

-An NLP package for topic modeling on the Holy Scripture from low-code to pro-code
+An NLP package for topic modeling on the Holy Scripture and other text from low-code to pro-code

 ## Installation